ckormanyos/avr-gcc-build/README.md

   - GCC prerequisites such as [GMP](https://gmplib.org), [MPFR](https://www.mpfr.org) and [MPC](https://www.multiprecision.org) are built on-the-fly in the Workflow-Run.
   - Build [`binutils`](https://www.gnu.org/software/binutils) and partially verify the build artifacts.
 At the moment, version 2.41 is used.
   - Then build `avr-gcc` and partially verify the build artifacts.
   - Clone [`avrdudes/avr-libc`](https://github.com/avrdudes/avr-libc) and build it directly in its expected location relative to `avr-gcc`.
-After this, partially verify the presence of the build artifacts.
   - Test the complete, newly built `avr-gcc` toolchain with a non-trivial compiler test.
-  - In the compiler test, we build `ref_app` (the reference application) from [`ckormanyos/real-time-cpp`](https://github.com/ckormanyos).
+In the compiler test, we build `ref_app` (the reference application) from [`ckormanyos/real-time-cpp`](https://github.com/ckormanyos).
 Verify the creation of key build results from `ref_app` including ELF-file, HEX-file, map files, etc.

 ## Distribution